-These days, tooth decay doesn’t have to leave you with a noticeable silver filing.
-If you have a new cavity or are embarrassed about the appearance of an old filling, we’ve got good news for you.
-Tooth colored fillings restore the health of your tooth without marring your smile’s appearance.
-Made out of biocompatible composite resin, tooth colored fillings are a natural, effective alternative to silver fillings.
+These days, tooth decay doesn’t have to leave you with a noticeable silver filling.
+If you have a new cavity or are embarrassed about the appearance of an old filling, we’ve got good news for you: Tooth-colored fillings can restore the health of your tooth without marring your smile’s appearance.
+Made out of biocompatible composite resin, tooth-colored fillings are a natural-looking, effective alternative to silver fillings.
 Dr. James Olsen is happy to offer tooth-colored fillings in Ann Arbor.

 How do tooth colored fillings compare to their silver, or amalgam, counterparts?
 The most significant difference you will notice is in their appearance.
-White fillings blend with the surrounding teeth, while silver ones are highly visible against white tooth enamel.
-Tooth colored fillings also dry much more quickly than silver ones.
+White fillings blend with the surrounding teeth, while silver ones are highly visible against the tooth enamel.
+Tooth-colored fillings also dry much more quickly than silver ones.
 With the application of a special UV light, a white filling can dry in mere minutes.
 A silver filling, on the other hand, may take up to 12 hours to fully set.

-Compared with silver fillings, the advantages of white fillings are significant.
+Compared to silver fillings, the advantages of tooth-colored fillings are significant.
 They are now the most popular method of restoring teeth from tooth decay.

 - Composite resin bonds securely with the tooth enamel